-LFA is a subsidiary of LFG Holding SA, which also owns LFG+ZEST SA, an Asset Manager of collective investment schemes and Investment Adviser serving non-US individual clients and Essentia Family Office SA, a Family Office and Investment Adviser.
+LFA is a subsidiary of LFG Holding SA, which also owns LFG+ZEST SA, an Asset Manager of collective investment schemes and Investment Adviser serving non-US individual clients.

 LFA shares physical space and supervised personnel with its affiliates.
 LFG Holding SA has established a joint market meeting for the group, consisting of employees of LFA as well as its affiliates, whereby the group employees discuss the general market developments taking place in the global economy.